RainInApril/ChauBaoNguyenPhan_T1A1/ChauBaoNguyenPhan_T1A1.md

 ## __TCP__

-> **TCP** (Transmission Control Protocol) is used in conjunction with IP and commonly referred to as TCP/IP suite as it's one of the main protocols of the Internet protocol suite.
+***TCP** (Transmission Control Protocol) is used in conjunction with IP and commonly referred to as TCP/IP suite as it's one of the main protocols of the Internet protocol suite.*

 TCP's main purpose is to check the packets sent from the server for errors, ask for packets to be resent, assembling them once arrived at the client's device and let the sender know whether the packets has been received successfully.
 It maintains a connection with the sender from the very beginning and end of this process, and *"a connection between client and server is established before data can be sent."* (Wikipedia, 2022)

 ## __HTTP and HTTPS__

-> **HTTP** (Hypertext Transfer Protocol) is a method of data communication for the internet, it focuses on presenting the information but neglects on how the information is being transfer from one location to another
+***HTTP** (Hypertext Transfer Protocol) is a method of data communication for the internet, it focuses on presenting the information but neglects on how the information is being transfer from one location to another.*

 Data transfer using **HTTP** can be intercepted and manipulated by third parties, exposing both the information and the receiver of these information in danger.

-> **HTTPS** is a similar but younger, more advanced, and more secure version of HTTP.
+***HTTPS** is a similar but younger, more advanced, and more secure version of HTTP.*

 The "S" stands for the word "Secure”, HTTPS originally uses SSL (Secure Sockets Layer) to move data, but it is now replaced by (TLS) Transport Layer Security (TLS) the *"security technology that establishes an encrypted connection between a web server and a browser.”* (Vukadinovic, 2018)

 **HTTPS** helps secure data transfer between the client and server.

 ## __Web browsers (requests, rendering and developer tools)__

-> A **web brower** is an application software that can be use by people around the world to access the World Wide Web via devices such as desktops, laptops, tablets, mobiles, etc.
+*A **web brower** is an application software that can be use by people around the world to access the World Wide Web via devices such as desktops, laptops, tablets, mobiles, etc.*

 **Requests** are sent from the client to a server connected to the internet to retrieve information (data).
 The data is then transferred via HTTP and a piece of software known as a **rendering** engine is used to convert it into text and graphics.
 This information is written in Hypertext Markup Language (HTML), and web browsers process this code to display on our devices. **Developer tools** were created to help web developers with the main purpose of debugging code and testing user interface, they are part of an add-ons or built-in features of a web browser.
 (Wikipedia, 2022)